Dortmund Data Bank: Pure component properties

 The pure component properties data bank contains (as of April 2007) approx. 157,000 data sets with 1,080,000 data points for 16,700 different components.

 Data sources

 The DDB is a collection of experimental data published by the original authors.
-All data are referenced and a quite large literature data bank is part of the DDB, currently containing more than 92,000 articles, books, private communications, deposited documents from Russia (VINITI), the Ukraine (Ukrniiti) and other former USSR states, company reports (mainly from former GDR companies), theses, patents, and conference contributions.
+All data are referenced and a quite large literature data bank is part of the DDB, currently containing more than 92,000 articles, books, private communications, deposited documents from Russia (VINITI), Ukraine (Ukrniiti) and other former USSR states, company reports (mainly from former GDR companies), theses, patents, and conference contributions.

 Secondary sources like data collections are normally neglected and only used as a literature source.
 Derived data are also not collected with the main exception of the azeotropic data bank which is built partly from evaluated vapor–liquid equilibrium data.

 History

 The Dortmund Data Bank was founded in the 1970s at the University of Dortmund in Germany.
 The original reason for starting a vapor–liquid phase equilibria data collection was the development of the group contribution method UNIFAC which allows to estimate vapor pressures of mixtures.

 The DDB has since been extended to many other properties and has increased dramatically in size also because of intensive (German) government aid.
 The funding has ended and the further development and maintenance is performed by DDBST GmbH, a company founded by members of the industrial chemistry chair of the Carl von Ossietzky University of Oldenburg, Germany.

 Additional contributors are the DECHEMA, the FIZ CHEMIE (Berlin), the Technical University in Tallinn, and others.